dappnode/DAppNodeDocs/docs/developers/package-dev/what-do-i-need-to-develop-for-dappnode.md

 It's required to use the [DAppNodeSDK](https://github.com/dappnode/DAppNodeSDK), this tool will help you to create the basic files to create a package, let you to upload the package to IPFS and prepare the package for dappnode software.

-Its optional but we recommend to have installed docker-compose and docker.
-So you can test if the containers works themselves, with no interactions of the dappnode system.
+It's optional but we recommend having installed docker-compose and docker.
+So you can test if the containers work themselves, with no interactions of the dappnode system.

 ## Prerequisites